bousqi/usb_meter/README.md

 Few items listed on [AliExpress](https://fr.aliexpress.com/wholesale?catId=0&SearchText=usb+tester++j7-c)

 You just have to plug a USB2Serial converter on the microUSB input to get access to measures.<br>
 The D+ / D- signals are not used at all for USB protocol but rather for UART signal.
-Consequently, you just need to cut out a microB connector from an old cable, and connect it to a Serial to USB cable.<br>
+Consequently, you just need to cut out a microB connector from an old cable, and connect it to a Serial to USB cable (9600 8N1).<br>
 I made mine with an Arduino Nano and an old USB microB cable<br>
 ![Cable](./cable.jpg "Cable")<br>